dxatscale/sfpowerscripts/getting-started/prerequisites.md

 ### **On your DevHub / Production Org**

 [Addtional fields for pooling: ](https://github.com/Accenture/sfpowerkit/tree/main/src_saleforce_packages/scratchorgpool) prepare functionality in the orchestrator  needs additional fields to be deployed on DevHub.
 These fields store information regarding scratch org's.
+You need to install the package on your production/devhub environment.
+The command for installing this package is as follows
 ```text
 sfdx force:package:install -p 04t1P000000gOkXQAU -u Devhub -r -a package -s AdminsOnly -w 30
 ```
+If you prefer to install using aource code instead, follow the instructions here https://github.com/Accenture/sfpowerkit/tree/main/src_saleforce_packages/scratchorgpool

 ### **On each org \(sandbox/production\) that you intend to deploy**